-The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan is expected to begin on 5 May and end on 4 June 2019.
 The exact timing of Ramadan depends on the sightings of the moon, which differs from country to country.
 Seek local advice for the specific timing of Ramadan in the country you are visiting.

 In some Muslim countries during Ramadan, eating, drinking and smoking in public during the day is illegal and may attract the attention of local authorities.
 People who are not fasting should avoid eating, drinking and smoking in the presence of people who are fasting.
 Seek local advice to avoid offence.